 Before starting your exercises, consult with a personal trainer or exercise physiologist — available at a local gym, sport and recreation center, or university fitness center — who can explain and demonstrate proper form, alignment, and weight.
 An exercise professional can also help you better achieve your goal by taking into consideration your current fitness level and health status.
 Similarly, before starting a strength-training regimen, consider the following guidelines:

-- Warm up for at least 5 - 12 minutes by walking briskly outside, walking/jogging on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.
+- Warm up for at least 5 to 12 minutes by walking briskly outside, walking/jogging on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.

 - Slowly stretch to increase blood flow to your muscles, enhance flexibility and range of motion, and decrease risk of injury — especially the part of your body you're working on.